Kasey LynchJanuary 11, 2023

 The ability to quickly acquire best-fit talent — and deliver an amazing candidate experience — hinges on the relationship between recruiters and managers.
 Friction between the two can decrease productivity, increase costs, and hinder progress toward your talent acquisition goals.

-It’s important that recruiters accept input from on-site facility managers in terms of coordinated interview scheduling, criteria listed in job descriptions, and more.
-You can reduce feedback loops between recruiters and managers by using tools that streamline decision-making and move hiring forward, accelerating how these key stakeholders work together to achieve recruitment goals.
+It’s important that recruiters accept input from on-site facility managers in terms of coordinated interview scheduling, criteria listed in job descriptions, candidate evaluation and feedback, industry-specific insights, and more.
+Doing this will accelerate how these key stakeholders work together to achieve recruitment goals.

 Kasey Lynch